-- Does each strategy directly contribute to the goal to which it is aligned? - Does each strategy adequately describe the high-level work to be done to achieve the agency goal? - Does each strategy include a completed strategy detail that includes any budget, staffing, IT, and facility implications?
+- Does each strategy directly contribute to the goal to which it is aligned? - Does each strategy adequately describe the high-level work to be done to achieve the agency goal? - Does each strategy include a completed strategy detail that includes any budget,

-Appendix C: How to Develop a Strategic Plan
+How To Develop a Strategic Plan